miracleflame/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Game Mod Loader/loader-readme.txt

 -------------
 Extract content into the Bloodlines game root directory (where vampire.exe is) replacing any existing files.
 Loader is ready!
+[already installed into UP and Collector's Edition game bundle]

 Usage with mods:
 ----------------